amir-abdi/echo-generation/README.md

 ## GAN-enhanced Conditional Echocardiogram Generation

-This repository accompanies our submission to the SASHIMI workshop of the 22nd International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI 2019), which will be held from October 13th to 17th, 2019, in Shenzhen, China.
+This repository accompanies our submission to the Med-NeurIPS 2019 workshop of the 33rd Conference on Neural Information Processing Systems (NeurIPS 2019), Vancouver, Canada.

 #### Training